Ian McKellen on Stage: With Tolkien, Shakespeare, Others and YOU: Harold Pinter Theatre, London (2019-2020)

 Following the success of the UK and Ireland tour, it was announced that McKellen would perform the show at the Harold Pinter Theatre in London's West End for a limited run from 20 September 2019 to 5 January 2020.

 Hudson Theatre, Broadway (One Make Believe) (2019)

 For one night only on the 5 November 2019, McKellen performed the show at the Hudson Theatre on Broadway as part of the Only Make Believe charity.

 Home media

-The show was recorded during the run at the Harold Pinter Theatre in the West End by the National Theatre where it can be rented or seen as part of a subscription, and released on Amazon Prime on 11 June 2021.
+The show was recorded during the run at the Harold Pinter Theatre in the West End by the National Theatre where it can be rented or seen as part of a subscription.
+It was also released on Amazon Prime Video on 11 June 2021, but is currently only available on National Theatre at Home as of 2026.